 If you think the problem is time, then make an extra effort to keep your PDR on track.
 Do your preparation thoroughly, know what matters most to you in the conversation and don’t waste time on topics that don't need a lot of scrutiny.
 A short but effective PDR may give both you and your reviewer what you need.

-It’s your role to write up the outcomes of the meeting and send them to your review for agreement.
+It’s your role to write up the outcomes of the meeting and send them to your reviewer for agreement.

 You and your reviewer should keep a copy of the final written record.
 In some departments, the reviewer's reviewer also sees/signs off the meeting outcomes.
 Some departments ask HR Officers or Department Administrators to collect completed PDR forms so that they know PDR is taking place.

 Ask your HR Officer or Department Administrator for information on what happens in your department.

 You will usually be assigned a reviewer and this will usually be the person who supervises or manages you or has some recognised leadership role in relation to your job.

 Whether or not you can change your reviewer is up to your department.
 It may be, for example, that you work to more than one "manager" and that there is room for discussion on who should be your reviewer and whether another manager should take part in some way in your review.

 If you want to change because of the quality of the working relationship, then changing reviewer might be a short term solution, but it won’t resolve the longer term issue of a dysfunctional relationship at work.
 If this is the issue, talk to your local HR Officer, Head of Department/Unit or Department Administrator for advice and support.